Nuhser/readermenuredesign.koplugin/README.md

 ## Install

-- Copy the `zzz-dictquicklookupremake.koplugin` folder to your KOReader `plugins` directory on the device.
+- Copy the `zzz-readermenuredesign.koplugin` folder to your KOReader `plugins` directory on the device.
 - Copy the icons into the equivalent folder in KOReader.
 E.g. `/koreader/resources/icons/mdlight`
 - Restart KOReader.

 ## Settings

 - Reader Highlight menu:
-  - Open Menu → Tools 🛠️ → More tools → Dict Quick Lookup Remake → Show Unknown Buttons In Reader Highlight Menu.
+  - Open Menu → Tools 🛠️ → More tools → Reader Menu Redesign → Show Unknown Buttons In Reader Highlight Menu.
   - This will toggle showing/hiding the 'unknown' buttons (buttons without special handling in this plugin) in the Reader Highlight menu.